Ink Analysis Methods: TLC, HPLC, Raman, FTIR and Mass Spectrometry

 Last updated:

-Thin-layer chromatography resolves ink dyes in a single session on a fraction of a microliter of extracted ink but destroys the extraction site and produces a qualitative rather than quantitative result.
-High-performance liquid chromatography with diode-array detection gives a quantitative dye profile that can be compared against reference databases, but it too requires extraction and consumes material.
-Raman microscopy can probe the dried ink on the paper surface without removing a single molecule, but its sensitivity to some dye classes is limited and fluorescence from the paper or ink matrix can overwhelm the Raman signal.
-FTIR identifies the resin and vehicle components that HPLC misses, but its spatial resolution is lower and it requires careful subtraction of the paper substrate signal.
-Mass spectrometry, whether coupled to gas chromatography or liquid chromatography, provides the most specific structural identification of any method, but instrument access and data interpretation require specialist expertise.
+TLC resolves ink dyes rapidly from a fraction of a microlitre of extracted ink but destroys the extraction site and produces a qualitative rather than quantitative result.
+HPLC with diode-array detection gives a quantitative dye profile that can be compared against reference databases, but it also requires extraction and consumes material.
+Raman microscopy probes the dried ink on the paper surface without removing material, but sensitivity to some dye classes is limited and fluorescence from the paper or ink matrix can overwhelm the signal.
+FTIR identifies the resin and vehicle components that HPLC misses, but its spatial resolution is lower and it requires subtraction of the paper substrate signal.
+Mass spectrometry, coupled to gas or liquid chromatography, provides the most specific structural identification of any method, but instrument access and data interpretation require specialist expertise.

 Video Spectral Comparator (VSC) examination sits slightly apart: it is optical rather than chemical, non-destructive, and provides a first-pass differentiation of inks before any chemical extraction is contemplated.
+A full account of VSC capabilities and the detection methods including oblique, UV, IR, and VSC examination is covered elsewhere in this subject.
 In many laboratory workflows, VSC is the gate through which a questioned document must pass before an examiner decides whether the destructive steps downstream are justified.

 This topic maps the full analytical pathway from the VSC first pass through the decision tree to destructive chemical analysis, covering the scientific basis, practical parameters, and forensic application of each technique.